 199 Goldenville Road, Goldenville, NS

 The Goldenville Gold District was once known as Nova Scotia’s Klondike.
 Located in the former Goldenville Presbyterian Church; the Goldenville Goldmine Interpretive Centre has information on gold mining in Nova Scotia and on the small community that became Nova Scotia’s major gold-producing area (1861–1942).
-During your visit you will find artifacts, photos, genealogical records as well as stories told by miners.
+During your visit, you will find artifacts, photos, genealogical records as well as stories told by miners.

-Nova Scotia Lighthouse Interpretive Centre
+Port Bickerton Lighthouse Interpretive Centre

 630 Lighthouse Road, Port Bickerton, NS

-The Port Bickerton Lighthouse, located on Nova Scotia’s rugged Eastern Shore, has guided North Atlantic mariners to safety and security for over a century, and continues to do so today.
+The Port Bickerton Lighthouse, located on Nova Scotia’s rugged Eastern Shore, has guided North Atlantic mariners to safety and security for over a century and continues to do so today.

 Since 1997, it has also been the site of the Nova Scotia Lighthouse Interpretive Centre, which is open on a seasonal basis to offer information to visitors about the history of the Port Bickerton Lighthouse and Nova Scotia’s rich maritime lighthouse tradition.
 Visit Nova Scotia Lighthouse Interpretive Centre for information on the Artist in Residence program.